 #62 Yes, Prisoner – The Mystic Archives of Dantalian

 “Yes, prisoner” is a very experimental song by a band I have never heard of.
 Combined with its stop-motions visuals, it’s a surreal, somewhat-nightmarish thing to witness.
-In spite of its overal weirdness, however, I can’t deny that the vocals are captivating.
+In spite of its overall weirdness, I can’t deny that the vocals are captivating.
 It draws you in, even though it’s so off-putting on the surface.

 #61 Lullaby Blue – DRAMAtical Murder

 Of all the love songs on this list, this is the only one for a yaoi series.
 Even better, this is a song all for my boy Clear.
 “Lullaby Blue” is a touching song, which stands out for being sung in English by a Japanese singer.
 No, not Engrish.
 Kanoko Ito makes herself so clear, you’d think she was a native speaker.

 Kicking off the Gainax/Trigger representation on this list, we got “Underground” from Tengen Toppa Gurren Lagann.
 A rebellious punk song by High Voltage, Underground is such a good fit for Gurren Lagann.
 It captures the right spirit and is a blast to listen to on top of that.
 Definitely a song worth looking up on its own, because even Spotify has a version with much crisper audio than what was used in the original TV cut.

 #59 Anata no Kokoro Ni – Magical Shopping Arcade Abenobashi